The Golden Triangle of India, also known as Delhi-Agra-Jaipur, is one of the most visited routes in the country.

 Delhi

-Delhi can get overwhelming, but it offers so much fun and history.
-One of the top tips in Delhi is to beware of fake guides.
+Top tip: Beware of fake guides!
 You can reach many of the tourist attractions on your own, or consider taking a guided tour with a reputable company.

 Where to stay in Delhi